-10.1 MIDAIR COLLISION
+10.1 BALLOON COLLISION

 - 10.1.1 When two balloons are converging in flight, both competitors are responsible to avoid collision.
-The competitor of the higher balloon shall give way and shall climb if necessary. - 10.1.2 Competitors shall not initiate or maintain a vertical speed exceeding 1,5 m/s (300 ft/min) unless they are certain that no balloon is in their flight path. - 10.1.3 Competitors causing a collision will be penalised by up to 1000 competition points.
+The competitor of the higher balloon shall give way and shall climb if necessary.
+A basket to envelope contact will be penalized regardless of vertical approach speed. - 10.1.2 Competitors shall not initiate or maintain a vertical speed exceeding 1,5 m/s (300 ft/min) unless they are certain that no balloon is in their flight path. - 10.1.3 Competitors causing a collision, in the air or on the ground, will be penalised by up to 1000 competition points.
+This penalty will also be used for calculating the RFS.

-A repeated offence will be penalized at least 1000 competition points and the competitor may be grounded for the next flight(s).
+The penalty will be doubled for each repeated offence in subsequent flights and the competitor may be grounded for the next flight(s).